2026 Richmond upon Thames London Borough Council election: Council term

 A by-election for Hampton North ward was held on 18 January 2024, with the Liberal Democrats gaining the seat from the Conservatives.
 On the same day, a by-election was held for Teddington ward with the Liberal Democrats holding the seat.

-Andrée Frieze became leader of the Green Party group in May 2023, he plans to retire at this election.
+Andrée Frieze became leader of the Green Party group in May 2023, she planned to retire at this election.

 Electoral process

 Richmond upon Thames, like other London borough councils, elects all of its councillors at once every four years.
 The previous election took place in 2022.
 The election will take place by plurality block voting, with each ward being represented by two or three councillors.
 Electors had as many votes as there are councillors to be elected in their ward, with the top two or three being elected.

 All registered electors (British, Irish, Commonwealth and European Union citizens) living in London aged 18 or over are entitled to vote in this election.
 People who live at two addresses in different councils, such as university students with different term-time and holiday addresses, are entitled to be registered for and vote in elections in both local authorities.